 The easiest way to get from Cebu City to Moalboal is by bus.
 Make your way to Cebu South Bus Terminal by Grab taxi.
 You can just show up at the bus station in the morning and buy your ticket there, no need to pre-book.
 They generally don’t have a set timetable and wait until the bus is full before they depart.

 Once the bus drops you off in Moalboal, you are most likely traveling to Panagsama Beach.
 You’ll have to take the habal-habal from there and the price will depend heavily on your negotiation.
-We paid around PHP 100-150 for the 20 minute ride.
+We paid around PHP 100-150 for the 20-minute ride.
 The prices are very different for locals vs tourists here and they don’t budge too much.
-Be careful for scammers at the station!
+Be careful of scammers at the station!

 From Moalboal to Siquijor (several modes of transportation)